-At the beginning of the second week, Zack continued looking for the missing albino manta ray.
+At the beginning of the second week, Zack was still looking for the rare albino manta ray.
 He was determined and persistent.
 He didn't want to give up.
-This adventure was going to be nothing like the instantly rewarding video games he had been playing for years.
+He realized that this adventure was going to be nothing like the instantaneously rewarding video games he had been playing for years.

 Zack had a feeling he'd find something new if he booked with a different tour company.
-So he followed his intuition and booked with a company called the Ocean's Breeze.
+So he followed his intuition and booked with a company called Ocean's Breeze.
 Zack was excited as he headed out to sea on the new boat.
-As soon as he entered the water in his dive gear, he spotted a magnificent graceful whale shark.
+As soon as he entered the water in his dive gear, he spotted a magnificent, graceful whale shark.
 The whale shark started swimming toward Zack as if he had seen Zack before, as if Zack was his long-lost friend.
 Unfortunately, the feeling was not mutual.
 Zack quivered with fear and knew he must stay calm.
 Coming closer, the whale shark reached Zack, but then quickly disappeared into the deep blue water.

-Zack's mind said, "Swim frantically away."
+Zack's frantic mind said, "Swim away."
 However, his heart said, "Be brave, Zack, and follow the whale shark!"

-He swam deeper and deeper.
-Zack felt safe now and intuitively realized something was wrong.
+Zack swam deeper and deeper.
+He felt safe now, and intuitively realized something was wrong.
 The whale shark was trying to get his help.
 Zack couldn't hold his breath for that long, so he swam to the surface to get some air.
-After a few breaths, Zack dove straight back down into the deep sea to follow the whale shark, again.
+After a few deep-calming breaths, Zack dove straight back down into the dark-blue sea to follow the whale shark, again.
 He was amazed when he saw a group of whale sharks and figured they were her family.

-Zack was elated to meet the family of whale sharks.
-The hunch he had earlier about the whale shark being in trouble was right, a baby shark was engulfed by a big net!
-Zack zipped up to the surface to catch is breath one more time.
-Then he dove back down toward the baby shark and gently untangled the net.In no time, the baby whale shark was free.
-Zack felt very proud of himself for helping an animal in dire need.
+Zack was elated to meet them,

+The hunch he had earlier about the

+whale shark being in trouble was right, a

+baby shark was engulfed in a big net!

+Zack zipped up to the surface to catch his

+breath one more time.
+Then he dove back

+down toward the baby shark and gently

+untangled the net.
+In no time, the

+baby whale shark was free.
+Zack felt

+very proud of himself for helping an

+animal in distress.